 In Skelmersdale, Lancashire, the Concourse Shopping Centre opened in 1972.
 In late-1971 it was announced that the American based Network Cinema Corporation, which Jerry Lewis was major shareholder, were planning a chain of Jerry Lewis Cinema in the UK.
-Opened in 1973 as the Oscar 1 & 2 Cinemas, almost as soon as they were opened, former boxing champion Billy Walker had purchased the Jerry Lewis franchise in the UK (only 2 cinemas in the chain had be built:the first was in Corby, Northamptonshire, out of a planned 32 cinemas).
+Opened on 29th January 1974 as the Oscar 1 & 2 Cinemas.
+The opening films were Sidney James in “Carry On Girls” in Oscar 1 and Bruce Lee in “Enter the Dragon” in Oscar 2.
+Almost as soon as they were opened, former boxing champion Billy Walker had purchased the Jerry Lewis franchise in the UK (only 2 cinemas in the chain had been built:the first was in Corby, Northamptonshire, out of a planned 32 cinemas).
 Within a year of opening it had been re-named Focus Cinemas, as the Academy of Motion Pictures Arts and Sciences in Hollywood, California had objected to the ‘Oscar’ name being used.

 Built under the bus station, the screens were side by side and seating was provided for 230 & 248.
 It was equipped with Phillips FP 20 projectors and a Western Electric(WE) sound system.
 By 1980 it had become part of the Brent Walker Cinemas chain.
 In 1982 Brent Walker put their cinema chain up ‘For Sale’.
 The Skelmersdale Focus Cinemas were sold for 1p (one penny!) to Les Castree, a cinema engineer and former proprietor of the Stone Picture House.
 The Focus Cinemas were then sold to Preston Film Services, a film equipment dealer, with no knowledge of running a cinema.
 They removed the projection equipment in the cinema and installed inferior equipment.
 The cinema ran open & closed for a couple of months until it closed permanently and went over to use as a bingo club.